 We know that financing options are a key part of the decision-making process for many of our students, so It's my pleasure to announce that DigitalCrafts has partnered with Sallie Mae and Skills Fund, two of the best lenders when it comes to financing your code school tuition.
-After much research and many meetings, Sallie Mae and Skills Fund rose to the top, and we're happy our students will have access to two such great lenders.

 The Benefits of Funding Your Bootcamp With Sallie Mae or Skills Fund

 If you're looking at financing your coding bootcamp, there are a number of benefits to choosing Sallie Mae or Skills Fund.
 Students may borrow between $2,000 and $14,950, depending on whether you're enrolling in our Immersive Bootcamp or our Flex Program, to cover the entirety of tuition (less the deposit of $250).
 Immersive students who finance the full amount of their tuition can also borrow up to an additional $6,000 per month for housing and living expenses.